pbrain19/cholo-contracts/README.md

-# Manager your liquidity like a cholo
+# Manage your liquidity like a cholo

 a collection of smart contracts designed to make it easier to manage your lp on velodrome